 Bytewax does not require a "coordinator" or "manager" process or machine to run a distributed dataflow.
 All worker processes perform their own coordination.

-A worker is a thread that is helping execute your dataflow.
+A worker is a thread that is executing your dataflow.
 Workers can be grouped into separate processes, but refer to the individual threads within.

 Bytewax's execution model uses identical workers.
-Workers execute all steps in a dataflow and automatically trade data to ensure the semantics of the operators.
-If a dataflow is run on multiple processes, there will be a slight overhead added to aggregating operators due to pickling and network communication, but it will allow you to read from input partitions in parallel for higher throughput.
+Workers execute all steps in a dataflow and automatically exchange data to ensure the semantics of the operators.

 Selecting the dataflow

 The first argument passed to the script is a dataflow getter string.